Autos

 bill of sale for your records.
 The bill of sale will establish the date of

 sale and help protect you from any further liability.
 Always ask for payment in the form of a cashier's check or money order to avoid any problems that can result from a personal check.
 Cash is ok, but provides no actual proof of exchange of monies.
 If you do, make out a receipt and both of you sign and date it.
-The convenience of trading
+The convenience of trading in

-to prepare it and handle the resale.
-Trading in your old car is the easiest
+and handle the resale.
+Trading in your old car is the easiest way to go.
+In

-way to go.
-In fact, because even dealers of used cars generally want your
+fact, because even dealers of used cars generally want your trade-in, they

-(trade in value) Trade-in value is generally lower than the amount you could sell the car for yourself, but by trading in you save time, effort and potential after sale headaches.
+value) Trade-in value is generally lower than the amount you could sell the car for yourself, but by trading in you save time, effort and potential after sale headaches.
 When you trade in your car to a dealer, you walk away, your task done!
 Selling a car on your own is the best way to obtain high dollar, and it may be your only option if you are buying your next vehicle through a private-party sale.
 But be aware of the work involved.
 Preparing your vehicle for sale will take time, and depending on its condition may also cost you some money.
-Be sure to fix things well enough to avoid running into possible legal problems later on from your buyer, rare but always a possibility..
-Take the time to
+Be sure to fix things well enough to avoid running into possible legal problems later on from your buyer, rare but always a possibility.
+Take the time to examine both

-examine both the trade-in and suggested retail values listed in the (Kelley Blue Book) for your
+the trade-in and suggested retail values listed in the (Kelley Blue Book) for your

 car, you can determine an asking price somewhere between them.
 Also check

-your local newspaper's classifieds, car trader magazines and on-line sales
+your local newspaper's classifieds, car trader magazines and on-line sales containing

-multiple sources helps assure that you arrive at a fair and realistic asking
+sources helps assure that you arrive at a fair and realistic asking price.
+The next step is to advertise

-your car.
 Other times, the first day.
-To save a lot of trouble, set a realistic price, pre-set
+To save a lot

-the lowest amount you will settle for.
-It is best to sell the car in the
+for.
+It is best to sell the car in the evenings or on week-ends.
+Set up your

-evenings or on week-ends.
-Set up your advertising in that manner.
+advertising in that manner.
 When you finally sell your car, you must sign the title over to them, and notify your insurance company of your actions, as well as a state required pertaining to the sale of an auto. |

 |